hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

  .writeTo(Sinks.logger());
 ```

-The JMS topic, if not consumed by a shared consumer, is a
-non-distributed source.
-If messages are consumed by multiple consumers,
-all of them will get the same messages.
-Therefore the source operates
+It is recommended to use the JMS topic with a shared consumer so that
+multiple Jet nodes can read in parallel, otherwise a global parallelism
+of 1 will be used, meaning only a single node will receive all the
-on a single member with local parallelism of 1.
-If you create a shared
+messages.
+When you create a shared consumer in the `consumerFn`, you
-consumer in the `consumerFn`, you should call `sharedConsumer(true)` on
+should also call `sharedConsumer(true)` on the builder, as in the sample
-the builder, as in the sample code above.
-For a queue we always assume
-a shared consumer.
+code above.
+For a queue we always assume a shared consumer.

 #### Using as a sink